 What Are the “Right to Sue” Laws in New Jersey For Car Accident Victims?

-Posted on behalf of Lynch Law Firm on May 30, 2019 in Car Accidents News
+Posted on behalf of Lynch Law Firm on May 30, 2019 in Car Accident News

 When you get into a car accident in New Jersey, your insurance company is responsible for paying your damages of medical bills and property damage, but only up to the policy limit.
 If your insurance policy does not cover the full extent of your damages, you cannot sue the other party because of the “limited right to sue” law.